Skip to main content

 Speed

 Speed is a scalar quantity that represents the magnitude of the velocity vector.
 It is calculated as the square root of the sum of the squares of the components of the velocity vector.
-To find the speed at specific times, we evaluate the velocity at those times and compute its magnitude.
+By evaluating the velocity at specific times (t = 0, 2, and 5 s) and then calculating the magnitude, we can determine the particle's speed at those moments.

 Recommended video: